K11-Software-Solutions/Whitepapers/README.md

 ## 📚 Available Whitepapers

-Case Study- Modernizing Enterprise QA: From Legacy Constraints to Agile Test Automation
+Modernizing Enterprise QA: From Legacy Constraints to Agile Test Automation to AI-Powered Test Automation

+This collection of whitepapers presents practical engineering approaches for transforming enterprise QA practices, evolving from traditional automation frameworks toward agile, scalable, and AI-assisted testing strategies.

 ### 1. Engineering Future-Ready Test Automation Frameworks for Hybrid Enterprise Architectures
 - **Subtitle**: ☕📘A comprehensive guide to architecting a modular, maintainable, and CI/CD-ready Java-Selenium framework using the Page Object Model (POM).